timmywebdev/T1A3_TimothyNguyen/README.md

 Initially, the ideas were written up in a file in my directory.
 This is the [Ideas.pdf](docs/ideas.pdf) file.
 Trello was then used to create a checklist of tasks with deadlines.
 Each task on the to-do list was also given a label which shows the priority of the task.
 Tasks to create each feature was made with checklists and deadlines to help with the implementation plan and deadline of the application.
+Below are some examples of my Trello Workspace in progress.

 ![Trello Main Page](docs/TrelloMainPage.png)

 ![Trello Priority Labels](docs/TrelloPriorityLabels.png)